Eight AI model families. Wildly different strengths. The wrong pick costs you time, money, or both.

 Match the model to your task.
 No single model wins every category.

-Coding and development: Claude Sonnet 4.6 or Opus 4.6 for quality.
-DeepSeek V3.2 for budget projects.
+Coding and development: Claude Sonnet 4.6 or Opus 4.8 for quality, Fable 5 for the hardest problems.
+DeepSeek V4 for budget projects.

 Research with citations: Perplexity Pro.
 Nothing else combines AI reasoning with sourced web search this well.

-Long documents (500K+ tokens): Gemini 2.5 Pro or Grok 4.1 Fast.
-Both handle massive context without chunking.
+Long documents (1M tokens): Gemini 2.5 Pro, DeepSeek V4, or Grok 4.3.
+All handle massive context without chunking.
+Llama 4 Scout (10M) covers the extreme.

 Data privacy: Llama 4 self-hosted.
 Data never leaves your infrastructure.